 You can grab a copy of clue/phar-composer in either of the following ways.

-That's it.
-You can now verify everything works by running:
+That's it already.
+Once downloaded, you can verify everything works by running this:

 The above usage examples assume you've installed phar-composer system-wide to your $PATH (recommended), so you have the following options:

 Only use phar-composer locally and adjust the usage examples: So instead of running

 installcommand to install itself to your $PATH by running: